Smart card: Application side

 Smartcard operating systems may provide application programming interfaces (APIs) so that developers can write programs ("applications") to run on the smartcard.
 Some such APIs, such as Java Card, allow programs to be uploaded to the card without replacing the card's entire operating system.

 Applications

 Financial

 Smart cards serve as credit or ATM cards, fuel cards, mobile phone SIMs, authorization cards for pay television, household utility pre-payment cards, high-security identification and access badges, and public transport and public phone payment cards.

 Smart cards may also be used as electronic wallets.
 The smart card chip can be "loaded" with funds to pay parking meters, vending machines or merchants.
 Cryptographic protocols protect the exchange of money between the smart card and the machine.
 No connection to a bank is needed.
 The holder of the card may use it even if not the owner.
-Examples are Proton, Geldkarte, Chipknip and Moneo.
+Examples are Mondex (1993), Proton, Geldkarte, Chipknip and Moneo.
 The German Geldkarte is also used to validate customer age at vending machines for cigarettes.

 These are the best known payment cards (classic plastic card):